Gap Year Resources & Monthly Open House

 With our full-year structured and challenging LEAPYEAR program including our wide variety of Internships, LEAPNOW can help you make the most of your gap year!

-A comprehensive Introduction to LEAPYEAR is held regularly by video call at least once per month.
-These one hour calls are offered by LEAPNOW staff members and are an opportunity to learn about LEAPYEAR, ask questions, and get to know us in a more interactive way.
+A comprehensive Introduction to LEAPYEAR is held regularly on-campus and by video call.
+These one-two hour events and simultaneous calls are offered by LEAPNOW staff members and are an opportunity to learn about LEAPYEAR, ask questions, and get to know us more directly and interactively.
 The content is tailored to the needs of those who attend.
-You can drop in and leave as you wish - no need to RSVP.
-If you find yourself in the Bay Area, please feel free to call us to schedule a time to drop by our campus to meet us and learn more about LEAPYEAR.
+Please RSVP if you are attending live on our campus to 707-431-7265 or email@example.com.
+You can drop in to a video call without an RSVP.

 You can also connect by phone with audio only: Dial: +1 408 638 0968 (US Toll) or +1 646 558 8656 (US Toll) and enter Meeting ID: 729 092 2530